All Episodes

 It's everybody else that the government and both parties seem to be bending over backwards to please, to satisfy, to welcome.

-And it's not only illegal immigration, now it has to do with these refugees that are pouring into the country from parts of the world where mass terrorism is taking place.
+Now it has to do with these refugees that are pouring into the country from parts of the world where mass terrorism is taking place.

-And once again, the United States government doesn't seem to care, not at all concerned who might be entering the country and what they might end up doing after they're here.
+And once again, the United States government doesn't seem to care, not at all concerned about who might be entering the country and what they might end up doing after they're here.

 And so it is a continued dilution of the essence of this country's greatness.